 — Kelly Spak (@gmskelly06) February 7, 2021

-Church is only the seventh-ever country artist to perform the National Anthem at the Super Bowl.
+Church was only the seventh-ever country artist to perform the National Anthem at the Super Bowl.
 The six other artists who previously had the honor were Charley Pride, Garth Brooks, Faith Hill, The Chicks, Carrie Underwood, and Luke Bryan.

 If you missed Church and Sullivan’s National Anthem performance (or if you’d like to watch it again), check it out in the video below.
 You can tell they gave it their all!